jupyterhub/grafana-dashboards/README.md

         prometheus.io/port: "9100"
       labels:
         app: jupyterhub
+        # The component label below should match a grafana dashboard definition
-        # This component label is used in our dashboard, so do not remove
+        # in jupyterhub/grafana-dashboards, do not change it!
         component: shared-volume-metrics
     spec:
       containers: